Basster/Basster/README.md

 I'm a software developer, coach and consultant at [@teamneusta](https://github.com/teamneusta).

-- I've been doing [@symfony](https://github.com/symfony) projects since 2009 (Version 1.4), so I'd call myself a Symfony Enthusiast.
+- I'm doing [@symfony](https://github.com/symfony) projects since 2009 (Version 1.4), so I'd call myself a Symfony Enthusiast.
 - I'm trying to spread my experience by giving talks at various meetups, usergroups and conferences.
-See my [talks](https://github.com/Basster/talks) repository for details.
+See my [talks](https://github.com/Basster/talks) repository for details (German/English).
 - Beside PHP and Symfony I'm heavily interested in DevOps stuff, like @kubernetes, @docker and @traefik.
+Also interested in @reactjs and @kotlin.
 - I'm also a [#traefikambassador](https://twitter.com/hashtag/traefikambassador)

 - 📫 How to reach me: